hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-13-git-new-branch.md

 Then, how to contribute?
 I first thoguht about **Fork**.
 But [Isabel Constantino](https://cns-nrt.indiana.edu/students/affiliates/2020/Isabel-Constantino.html) and [Professor YY](http://yongyeol.com/) recommended creating a new branch, making changes, and submitting a pull request.

 I then wondered: what's the difference between **forking** and **branch**?
 I found the same question on [this thread](https://stackoverflow.com/questions/5009600/difference-between-fork-and-branch-on-github).
 Basically, when you fork a repo, you are thinking of building on it for your own purpose and might not merge it with the original repo.
-However, when you create a new branch, your intention was to directly contribute to a project.
+However, when you create a new branch, your intention is to directly contribute to a project.
 That said, you can of course fork a project with the intention to contribute to it.
 I've talked about how to make a pull request on [this post](/en/2020/10/05/github-pull-request/).
 Now, I want to talk about how to create a new branch and make a pull request.

 I found the solution [here](https://learntocodetogether.com/create-your-first-pull-request/).
 I'll summarize the steps here myself:

-1. First, copy the url of the project you want to contribute to. , On your computer, change directory.
+1. First, copy the url of the project you want to contribute to.
+On your computer, change directory.
 For example, `cd Desktop`.
 Then, clone this repository in the current directory: `git clone yourRepoURL`

 2. Change directory to this repository